 - The adoption and use of PRINCE2 methodology to ensure the effective and ultimately successful management of projects.
-This, combined with the regular meeting of the Business Assurance Group (BAG), enables the Council to proactively monitor and appraise appropriate projects; - A comprehensive performance management and benchmarking framework including regular reporting to senior officers and Members through to Cabinet; - An effective approach to engaging with local people and other stakeholders through partnership arrangements, electronic channels such as the website and social media, and through the Customer Service Centres, although throughout the year 2020/21 the Customer Service Centres have not been open to the public; - A customer feedback scheme for the public to make complaints, comments, compliments and constructive criticism about any aspect of the Council's services, which is used to improve services; - The Council's whistle-blowing policy enables the authority to receive and investigate alleged incidences of malpractice or illegal activities.
+This, combined with the regular meeting of the Business Assurance Group (BAG), enables the Council to proactively monitor and appraise appropriate projects; - A comprehensive performance management and benchmarking framework including regular reporting to senior officers and Members through to Cabinet; - An effective approach to engaging with local people and other stakeholders through partnership arrangements, electronic channels such as the website, e-mail, e-newsletters and social media, and through stakeholder engagement forums such as those undertaken for the Uttoxeter Master Plan and the Stronger Towns Fund.
+We also commissioned a 'Place Narrative' for marketing the local area for inward investment. - A customer feedback scheme for the public to make complaints, comments, compliments and constructive criticism about any aspect of the Council's services, which is used to improve services; - The Council's whistle-blowing policy enables the authority to receive and investigate alleged incidences of malpractice or illegal activities.
 The policy is reviewed and updated on a regular basis, and allows for staff, members, partners, public and other stakeholders the opportunity to report such instances of malpractice or illegal activity.
 The policy is widely publicised, and is effectively communicated to the aforementioned stakeholders; - Appropriate governance arrangements are put in place for each of the partnerships the authority is involved with and relevant partnerships are reviewed; - Developing the capacity and capability of Members in order to improve and become more effective, and also ensure that officers (including statutory officers) have the capability and capacity to deliver efficiency; and - The authority's financial management arrangements conform to the governance requirements of the CIPFA statement on The Role of The Chief Financial Officer in Local Government.
 By doing so, the Authority is able to demonstrate that the core principles are adhered to and achieved.